riselocalswfl/Rise-Local-open-beta/replit.md

 - **Frontend State Management**: TanStack Query manages server state, React hooks handle local UI state, and React Context with localStorage persists the shopping cart.
 Wouter is used for client-side routing.
 - **Backend**: Express.js with TypeScript provides a RESTful API.
 - **Data Storage**: PostgreSQL, accessed via Neon's serverless driver, uses Drizzle ORM for type-safe queries and schema management.
 - **Authentication**: Replit Auth via OIDC manages authentication, with sessions stored in PostgreSQL.
-Role-based access includes `buyer`, `vendor`, and `admin`. **All marketplace pages require authentication** - users must create an account (buyer or vendor) to browse products, services, vendors, and events.
-The `/join` page is the only public page and serves as the landing page for new users.
+Role-based access includes `buyer`, `vendor`, and `admin`. **Public Browsing Model**: The marketplace is fully browsable without authentication.
+Users can view all products, services, vendors, and events without creating an account.
+A non-intrusive signup banner (SignupBanner component) encourages account creation.
+Authentication is only required for account-specific actions like checkout, viewing orders, sending messages, and vendor operations.
+The `/join` page provides dual signup options (buyer/vendor).
 - **Unified Vendor Architecture**: All vendor types (shop, dine, service) use a single `vendors` table with polymorphic capabilities via a `vendorType` field and a `capabilities` JSON field that determines enabled features (products, services, menu).
 Products, menu items, and service offerings link to this unified `vendors` table via `vendorId`.
 - **Simplified Authentication & Onboarding**: A streamlined signup process routes users based on `intended_role` query parameter.
 A single universal onboarding flow at `/onboarding` guides all vendor types through business profile creation, including self-selection of `vendorType` and auto-setting of initial capabilities.
 An auto-save system with debounced triggers creates draft profiles.
 - **Unified Vendor Dashboard**: A single capability-aware dashboard (`/dashboard`) serves all vendor types.
 Tabs are dynamically shown/hidden based on vendor capabilities, which can be toggled via settings.